MicrosoftLearning/PL-7002-Create-and-Manage-Automated-Processes-by-using-Power-Automate/Instructions/Labs/LAB[PL-7002]_M01L01_Create_flows.md

 In this lab you will create cloud flows.

-## What you will learn
+## What you will learnp

-- How to create Power Automate cloud flows from a template and with CoPilot
+- How to create Power Automate cloud flows from a template and with Copilot
 - How to create a Power Automate cloud flow from blank and add actions

 ## High-level lab steps

 - Create a cloud flow from a template
-- Create a cloud flow with CoPilot
+- Create a cloud flow with Copilot
 - Create a cloud flow
 - Monitor cloud flow activity